The Seven Swans

-The Seven Swans is a lost 1917 silent film fantasy starring Marguerite Clark.
+The Seven Swans is a lost 1917 American silent fantasy film starring Marguerite Clark.
 Famous Players Film Company produced and J. Searle Dawley directed.

 Plot

 Loosely based on The Wild Swans by Hans Christian Andersen, Clark stars as Princess Tweedledee who later falls in love with Prince Charming.
 An evil witch, yearning to take over a kingdom, turns the Princess's brothers into swans.
 Moon Fairies vow to turn her brothers back to humans if she knits them seven robes and not speak to another human for a specified amount of time.